Fredde0223/weather_anax/README.md

 You might want to ignore this file in a potential GitHub repository by adding the filename in your gitignore-file.

-Here is an example of how to add a link to the weather service in yout navbar:
+Here is an example of how to add a link to the weather service in your navbar:

 ```
 [